 - What the reflection component will be

-- They should also receive some sort of orientation at the service site.
+- They should also receive some sort of orientation at the community site.

-- None of our students should be left unsupervised while doing their service.
+- None of our students should be left unsupervised while doing their community assignment.
 Each site has a volunteer coordinator listed in the Community Connector.
-That person, or another from the organization will supervise the students while at the service location.
+That person, or another from the organization will supervise the students while at the community location.

-- Reflection is the key way for your students to make connections between their service and your course learning objectives.
+- Reflection is the key way for your students to make connections between their community involvement and your course learning objectives.
 Reflection can take many forms such as journals, short papers, guided questions, presentations, videos, photo collages, and more.
 Other ideas can be found here.

 - Keep in Mind

-Listing your course in the service-learning section helps boost enrollment, gives students a heads up that service will be a part of the class, and helps students who are actively seeking service-related courses.
+Listing your course in the community-based learning section helps boost enrollment, gives students a heads up that community involvement will be a part of the class, and helps students who are actively seeking community-related courses.